-The nearest international border to Carson City, Nevada, is neither 239 miles to the north in New Pine Creek, Canada, nor is it 541 miles south, near Tijuana.
+The nearest international border to Carson City, Nevada, is neither 838 miles to the north, outside of Langley Township in British Colombia, nor is it 541 miles south, near Tijuana.
 It’s only about 30 minutes east of the city and a left off U.S. Route 50.
 There, on a small plot of land ensconced in Dayton Valley, sits the heart of the self-proclaimed Republic of Molossia, a micronation complete with customs office, currency, navy, postal service, rocket program—and president.

 “When I first heard of it,” says photographer Amy Lombard, “I was like, ‘Wow, only in Nevada.’”
 And for Lombard, that was a big part of the appeal.
 “I’m one of those people who’s in Nevada way more than anyone should be.
 I’m always getting sent out there for stories.”
 Drawn to under-the-radar and misunderstood aspects of American culture, she filed the micronation away as another of the state’s quirky hidden treasures, marking it down as a place she’d need to visit some day.